GenAstro/Epicycle/AstroSolve/docs/src/index.md

 ## Core Functions

 This section contains reference material for the key user facing elements of AstroSolve.
-Note: Constraint is currently in the AstroFun module but will be moved to AstroSolve in a future release.
+Note: Constraint is currently in the AstroCallbacks module but will be moved to AstroSolve in a future release.

 ```@docs
 SolverVariable